opendnssec/opendnssec-manual/wiki/opendnssec14.md

 The OpenDNSSEC documentation gives information on how to install, configure, and run OpenDNSSEC.
 There might still remain some questions, so we try to reflect them in our a growing list of frequently asked questions.

 Remember that you also need an HSM, which uses the PKCS#11 interface.
-We do provide the (SoftHSM)[softhsm], a software-only implementation of an HSM.
+We do provide the [SoftHSMv2](softhsm2), a software-only implementation of an HSM.

 The latest version of OpenDNSSEC is 2.1.
 Versions prior to 2.1 (like 1.3 and 1.4) are no longer supported.